crossgovernmentservices/csd_notes/README.md

 ```
 to install all requirements.

-### Configuration

-You may add local overrides to configuration in `app/config/local.py`, which is
-not stored in version control.

 ## Deployment

 ### Configuration

-The app looks for a Python module named in the `SETTINGS` environment variable.
+The app looks for a `SETTINGS` environment variable on start up.
+To retrieve
-For example, to use the included production configuration module, set the
+configuration values from AWS DynamoDB using credstash, set the `SETTINGS`
-`SETTINGS` environment variable to `app.config.production`
+environment variable to `AWS`.
+Otherwise, the default configuration is used,
+which fetches values from the environment.